 Automated tests that need to be tested?

-We are so fortunate today to have so many test automation libraries, frameworks and tools available that make creating automated tests quite easy.
-Some even allow people who do not have any coding experience to create tests.
-If you’re new to test automation, should you just dive in with one of those tools and crank out some tests?
+We are so fortunate today to have so many automated testing libraries, frameworks and tools available that make creating automated tests quite easy.
+Some even allow people who do not have any coding experience to create automated tests.
+If you’re new to automated testing, should you just dive in with one of those tools and crank out some tests?

-While creating the tests is one thing, investigating test failures and maintaining the tests is another, much bigger challenge!
-We need to be able to trust the results of our automated regression tests so that we can feel confidence in what we deploy to production, especially if our team is practicing continuous delivery (CD).
+While creating effective automated testing is one thing, investigating test failures and maintaining the tests is another, much bigger challenge!
+We need to be able to trust the results of our automated testing so that we can feel confidence in what we deploy to production, especially if our team is practicing continuous delivery (CD).
 We should aim to avoid needing to test our automated tests!

-I’d like to discuss some principles and patterns that can help you keep your automated regression tests as simple and trustworthy as possible.
-Automated tests should free your team up for more important testing activities that require their human capabilities, not suck up all your time.
+I’d like to discuss some principles and patterns that can help you keep your automated testing as simple and trustworthy as possible.
+Automated testing should free your team up for more important testing activities that require their human capabilities, not suck up all your time.
 This is an especially important consideration for UI tests, where potentially complicated scenarios can easily lead to overly complicated tests.
 Don’t fear the learning curve.
 Experiment with patterns and find what works for your team.

 Anti-patterns and how they attract us

 In my experience, the quality of our automated regression tests is as important - or perhaps even more important - than that of the production code.
 The tests (or checks if that term is more meaningful to you) help guard against regression failures when changes are introduced.
 They also document how the system works.
-When I learned some of the widely accepted coding design patterns, I found many benefits in applying them to the code for the automated tests.
-Testers who lack this knowledge naturally approach automating tests in the same way they would test manually.
+When I learned some of the widely accepted coding design patterns, I found many benefits in applying them to the code of my automated testing.
+Testers who lack this knowledge naturally approach automated testing in the same way they would manually testing.
 Unfortunately, that can lead to unreliable tests and maintenance headaches.

 Even experienced programmers can fall into a trap of automation anti-patterns such as complicated tests with many steps that answer multiple questions.
 I’ve worked on apps where the data model is hideously complicated.
 If I set up the test data inside the test itself, it took many steps through the UI to do so.
 That led to a temptation to “chain” tests together and make them dependent on each other, despite knowing better based on my own programming experience.